spl0k/supysonic/docs/configuration.md

 ## `[daemon]` section

+`socket`: Unix domain socket file (or named pipe on Windows) used to communicate between the daemon and clients that rely on it (eg. CLI, folder admin web page, etc.).
+Note that using an IP address here isn't supported.
+Default: /tmp/supysonic/supysonic.sock

 `wait_delay`: delay before triggering the scanning operation after a change have been detected.
 This prevents running too many scans when multiple changes are detected for a single file over a short time span.
 Default: 5 seconds.